ovi-lab/HPUI-Core/Documentation~/docs/usage.md

 ## Scene setup
 - Setup the Scene with an XR Origin & XR Interaction Manager (see documentation [XRI documentation for more details](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@3.0/manual/general-setup.html#create-the-xr-origin-camera-rig-for-tracked-devices)).
-- Setup the `HPUIInteractor`
+- Place atleast one HPUIInteractor component.
+You may use the `HPUIInteractable` prefab that is provided with the package.
-  - For each hand, add `hpuiinteractorright` and `HPUIInteractorLeft` prefabs to the scene.
+- Create intractables with the HPUI Interactables components added to them (i.e., `HPUIBaseInteractable` & `HPUIContinuousInteractable`).
-- Setup an HPUI Interactable.
-(TODO)
+- Add and configure the `JointFollower` component to all gameobjects with HPUI Interactables or HPUI Interactor.
+This component makes sure the game objects location is set to the respective joint(s) of a given hand.
+The Interactor and Interactables don't depend on these, but they play nice with each other - i.e., the HPUI Interactables and HPUI Interactors will respect the configuration (Handedness) of the JointFollower.

-  - HPUIInteractor is an extention of `XRPokeInteractor`.
-You would be able to use `XRPokeFilter` on any of the HPUI Interactables.
-Note that, with the `HPUIContinuousInteractable`, the associated `XRPokeFilter` needs to be enabled after the surface is created.
-By default, once the surface is created, it will enable any XRPokeFilter component on the same GameObject, right before `continuousSurfaceCreatedEvent` is invoked.
+Note that, the HPUI interactor/interactables do not have to be under the `XROrigin` even though the data from the XRHands subsystem is relative to the `XROrigin`. `JointFollower` transforms the location so that its not necessay for the components to be under the `XROrigin`.

 ## Interactables
 TODO